frankdenneman/PCIe-Device-NUMA-Node-Locality/README.md

 For VNF workloads, it is essential to avoid any latency introduced by the system.
 Concepts like VT-d (Virtualization Technology for Directed I/O) reduces the time spent in a system for IOs and isolate the path so that no other workload can affect its operation.
 Ensuring the vCPU operates within the same NUMA domain ensures that no additional penalties are introduced by traffic on the interconnect and ensures the shortest path is provided from the CPU to the PCIe device.

 ## Constraining CPU placement
-The PCIe Device NUMA Node Locality script assists in obtaining the best possible performance by indentifying the PCIe locality of GPU, NIC of FPGA PCIe devices.
-Typically VMs running the workloads as mentioned earlier are configured with a PCI passthrough enabled device.
-As a result, the script informs you which VMs are attached directly to the particular PCIe devices.
+The PCIe Device NUMA Node Locality script assists in obtaining the best possible performance by indentifying the PCIe locality of GPU, NIC of FPGA PCIe devices within VMware ESXi hosts.
+Typically VMs running NFV or GPGPU workloads are configured with a PCI passthrough enabled device.
+As a result, these VMware PowerCLI scripts inform the user which VMs are attached directly to the particular PCIe devices.

 Currently, the VMkernel schedulers do no provide any automatic placement based on PCIe locality.
 CPU placement can be controlled by associating the listed virtual machines with a specific NUMA node using an advanced setting.